DevExpress/testcafe/docs/articles/documentation/why-testcafe/README.md

 Keep your code clean with hooks — routines that are repeated before and after each test.

-## Interactive when you need it
+## Helps you help yourself

 ### TestCafe Studio

-Use a GUI test recorder that makes the power of TestCafe accessible to people with zero programming experience.
+The GUI and the test recorder built into TestCafe Studio make our product accessible to people with zero programming experience.

-### Live mode
+### TestCafe Live

-Instantly see how the changes you introduce impact the test.
+Enable the built-in [Live Mode](https://devexpress.github.io/testcafe/documentation/guides/basic-guides/run-tests.html#live-mode) to reload your test every time you make changes to the test file.

 ### Debugging assistance